Casus irreducibilis: Formal statement and proof

 At the final step of the tower, p(x) is irreducible in the penultimate field K, but splits in K(∛α) for some α.
 But this is a cyclic field extension, and so must contain a conjugate of ∛α and therefore a primitive 3rd root of unity.

-However, there are no primitive 3rd roots of unity in a real closed field.
-Suppose that ω is a primitive 3rd root of unity.
-Then, by the axioms defining an ordered field, ω and ω2 are both positive, because otherwise their cube (=1) would be negative.
-But if ω2>ω, then cubing both sides gives 1>1, a contradiction; similarly if ω>ω2.
+However, there are no primitive 3rd roots of unity in a real closed field, since the primitive 3rd roots of unity are the roots of the quadratic equation $x^2+x+1=0$ which has a negative discriminant.